Tancata/phylo/ALE/README.md

 ```

 #### Use ALE to compare likelihoods of rooted species trees

-To produce a consel input file from gene tree-species tree reconciliations for testing likelihood of different species trees:
+To produce a consel input file from gene tree-species tree reconciliations for testing likelihood of different species trees, use the following command. `<ALE_output_with_species_tree_*>` refers to a directory containing all of the ALE output files (uml_rec files) obtained from running ALEml_undated with a given rooted species tree.

 ```
 ./write_consel_file.py  <ALE_output_with_species_tree_A> <ALE_output_with_species_tree_B> > <Consel_input.mt>
 ```
 This command writes a ".mt" file that can be used as input to CONSEL, which implements various statistical phylogenetic tree selection tests.
 The idea of linking ALE to CONSEL (and then, for example, performing an approximately-unbiased (AU) test) is to treat the ALE gene family likelihoods estimated under a particular rooted species tree in the same way as site likelihoods under a particular unrooted tree in a regular tree selection setting.
+That is, the gene family likelihoods associated with a set of rooted species trees can be used estimate a confidence set of trees.

 *NOTE:* The order of the "items" in the resulting CONSEL input file is arbitrary (in the current version).
 CONSEL numbers the "items" being compared from 1..n in the order they appear in the input file, so make sure to check this when interpreting the eventual CONSEL output.